zenml-io/zenml/docs/book/getting-started/deploying-zenml/docker.md

     - `azure`: Use Azure Key Vault as the secrets store backend.
 See the [Azure Secrets Store Configuration Options](#azure-secrets-store-configuration-options) section below for more configuration options.
-    - `hvac`: Use HashiCorp Vault as the secrets store backend.
+    - `hashicorp`: Use HashiCorp Vault as the secrets store backend.
 See the [HashiCorp Vault Secrets Store Configuration Options](#hashicorp-vault-secrets-store-configuration-options)

 - **ZENML_LOGGING_VERBOSITY**: